Jai Steadman: Rio Grande Valley Vipers

 In 2009, Steadman was named assistant coach for the Rio Grande Valley Vipers, the Houston Rockets D-League affiliate.
-That year, lead by D-League MVP Mike Harris, and D-League Coach of the Year Chris Finch, the Vipers won their first D-League championship off of a last-second buzzer-beater.
-The next year, lead by All D-League first teamer Jeff Adrien, made it to the finals, but lost to the Iowa Energy.
+That year, led by D-League MVP Mike Harris, and D-League Coach of the Year Chris Finch, the Vipers won their first D-League championship off of a last-second buzzer-beater.
+The next year, led by All D-League first teamer Jeff Adrien, made it to the finals, but lost to the Iowa Energy.

 Steadman returned to the Vipers in 2022.

 Later career

 University of Texas Rio Grande Valley Vaqueros

 After parting ways with Bellevue University, Steadman was named assistant head coach of the Vaqueros on Sept.
 24, 2014.
 In the 20-21 season, Steadman was named the best assistant coach of the Western Athletic Conference.
 Following the death of head coach Lew Hill midway through the season, Steadman became the interim head coach for the remainder of the season.
-That year the team broke 4 program records, fewest field goals allowed (436), fewest three-pointers allowed (105), lowest opponent three-point shooting percentage (29.9%), fewest rebounds allowed (757).
-In Steadman first game as head coach, the Vaqueros broke the program record for steals (27) in Steadman's only win with the Vaqueros.